turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 * NOTE: There is a typo in the image above.
 Where it says `Walk`, it should really say `Exercise`.

-## Iteration 5 - Persisting past activities

-**STOP!** Did you refactor Iteration 4?
-Clean up your code before moving on!
+## Optional Extensions

+Remember, do not move on to any of these extensions if functionality from the previous iterations is not complete or bug-free.

+- **Option 0:** localStorage
   - When the user refreshes the page,
     - Their past activities are still displayed!
     - Hint: localStorage could come in handy here...

-## Optional Extensions

-Remember, do not move on to any of these extensions if functionality from the previous iterations is not complete or bug-free.

 - **Option 1:** Expand/Collapse Reflection
   - When timer completes but before a card is created, the user can submit a reflection on the way they spent that time.
 Then, they can click the `Log Activity` button to create the card.
   - Even though there is more information about the activity, the reflection should not appear on the card immediately.
 The cards should still match the comp.
 The user should have a visual indicator that there is "more info" on a card.
 When the user takes the appropriate action, the card expands to show the reflection the user had submitted.